knope-dev/knope/.changeset/add_basic_cargo_workspace_support.md

 ]
 ```

-then Knope will now treat each member like a package, assuming that there is a `Cargo.toml` file for each member.
+then Knope will now treat each member like a package.
+There must be a `Cargo.toml` file in each member directory, or Knope will error.

 This doesn't work with path globbing yet, only manual directory entries.
 See [the new docs](https://knope.tech/reference/default-config/#cargo-workspaces) for more details.